-Macomb County Chapter 7 Lawyers Can Steer You in the Right Direction
+A Macomb County Chapter 7 Attorney Can Steer You in the Right Direction

 Understandably, most potential clients looking for a Chapter 7 lawyer are not versed in the bankruptcy law, sometimes identified as the “bankruptcy code.”
 This makes sense, because most people have never had to worry about bankruptcy before.
 Jeffrey J. Randa, a bankruptcy attorney in Macomb County, makes sure you are informed of what a Chapter 7 filing entails, how it impacts you and what it will mean for your future.

 Understanding Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is a form of bankruptcy in which your general, unsecured, debts are wiped out.
 Chapter 7 bankruptcy is also called “liquidation bankruptcy” or “straight bankruptcy.”
 Unsecured debts are debts without any collateral.
 Just about every debt except a car or home is considered unsecure.

 The classic example of an unsecured debt is credit card debt, since the credit card company does not obtain a lien on anything you purchase with your credit card.
 This is only logical, because you can buy all kinds of goods (including food) and services with a credit card and, in many cases, it would be impossible to secure a lien over good and/or services received.
 If you are not sure if your debt is secured or unsecured, we can help.
 We have more than two decades of experience as a Chapter 7 law firm.
 We have seen plenty of unusual cases, and are confident that we can advise you in even the most difficult or extreme cases.

 Will all of your debts disappear once you file for Chapter 7 bankruptcy?
 Possibly not, but you will be able to better focus on any non-dischargeable debts once your unsecured debts are cleared.